-Graduates of the JKU Bachelor's programs Informatik, Wirtschaftsinformatik, and Informationselektronik are admitted without restrictions.
-For bachelors of Wirtschaftsinformatik and Informationselektronik there is a list of recommended courses from the Bachelor's program in Informatik that can be attended as part of the Complementary Subject (see the web).
+Graduates of the JKU Bachelor's program Informatik are admitted without restrictions.
+For bachelors of the JKU studies Wirtschaftsinformatik and Elektronik und Informationstechnik there is a list of courses from the Bachelor's program in Informatik that have to be attended as part of the Complementary Subject (see the web).